-In his current role, Connor oversees media relations and production of publicity material for the Notre Dame ice hockey and women's golf programs.
-He also has served as co-editor of the Notre Dame football game program for three years (2004-06), served as media relations director for the women's lacrosse program (2002-11), worked with the men's golf team (2000-02) and spent time as the media coordinator for two NCAA baseball regionals (2002 and 2004).
+In his current role, Connor oversees media relations and production of publicity material for the Notre Dame ice hockey program.
+He also has served as co-editor of the Notre Dame football game program for three years (2004-06), served as media relations director for the women's lacrosse program (2002-11) and worked with the men's golf team (2000-02) and the women's golf team (2011-12).
+He also spent time as the media coordinator for two NCAA baseball regionals (2002 and 2004).

 At Providence, Connor spent his first seven years as the primary contact for the Friars' men's and women's ice hockey, baseball, men's lacrosse, men's golf, and men's and women's cross country and track & field programs, while assisting with the PC men's basketball team.
 In 1994, he was promoted to sports information director where he oversaw the publicity and gameday operations for the men's basketball program, along with the Friars' baseball, women's soccer and men's golf squads.